burke/zprompt/README.md

 # zprompt

 `zprompt` is a very fast and opinionated zsh prompt.
 It works for me.
 Maybe it works for you.
-The weirdest thing it does is dispatching `git status` as an async job and rerendering the prompt with a spinner until it completes, then resolving the indicator to magenta (dirty) or green (clean).
+The weirdest and most excellent thing it does is dispatching `git status` as an async job and rerendering the prompt with a spinner until it completes, then resolving the indicator to magenta (dirty) or green (clean).

+**This lets you have git dirty/clean information in your prompt even in a huge repo without your prompt taking longer to generate (it takes 5ms for me in our largest repository).**

 The spinner assumes you're using a terminal with true color support because, come on, it's 2024, what the hell, Apple.